in Spallumcheen's Municipal Election.

 Joint Council meetings.

 were held every month with Councils of Spallumcheen and the City of Armstrong."We have improved the relationship between

-Since elected, I have successfully initiated regular Joint Council Workshops.
-These have
+Since being elected, I have successfully initiated regular Joint Council Workshops.
+These have helped

-will cost Mayor Rieger $300, which Rieger will pays out of his own pocket.... .
+will cost Mayor Rieger $300, which Rieger pays out of his own pocket..... .

 Sewage treatment plant of Armstrong;

-Guenter A. Rieger said: "I am very proud that I have played an important role maintaining a natural treasure of Spallumcheen,
+Mayor Guenter A. Rieger said: "I am very proud that I have played an part maintaining a natural treasure of Spallumcheen,

 Water Distribution in Spallumcheen: